Welcome to The Riddler. Most weeks, I offer up two problems related to the things we hold dear around here: math, logic and probability.

 This week’s Riddler

-Some readers may be familiar with the first, second, third, fourth and fifth Battles for Riddler Nation.
-If you missed out, you may want to consult the thousands of attack distributions from these previous contests.
+Some readers may be familiar with the first, second, third, fourth, fifth and sixth Battles for Riddler Nation.
+If you missed out, you may want to consult the thousands of attack distributions from some of these previous contests.

-I am pleased to say that this week marks the sixth such competition — but like last year, I’m tweaking the rules.
+I am pleased to say that this week marks the seventh such competition — but like in previous years, I’m tweaking the rules.

 In a distant, war-torn land, there are 10 castles.
 There are two warlords: you and your archenemy.
 Each castle has its own strategic value for a would-be conqueror.
 Specifically, the castles are worth 1, 2, 3, …, 9 and 10 victory points.
 You and your enemy each have 100 phalanxes of soldiers to distribute, any way you like, to fight at any of the 10 castles.
 Whoever sends more phalanxes to a given castle conquers that castle and wins its victory points.
 If you each send the same number of phalanxes, you split the points.
 You don’t know what distribution of forces your enemy has chosen until the battles begin.
 Whoever wins the most points wins the war.

 Submit a plan distributing your 100 phalanxes among the 10 castles.
 Once I receive all your battle plans, I’ll adjudicate all the possible one-on-one matchups.
-Whoever wins the most wars wins the battle royale and is crowned ruler of Riddler Nation!
+In previous years, whoever won the most wars also won the battle royale and was crowned ruler of Riddler Nation.
+But not this time!

-Who can steal the crown from 👑 Brendan Hill 👑 of Edmond, Oklahoma, who currently sits atop the throne?
+Who can steal the crown from 👑 Bill Neagle 👑 of Springfield, Missouri, last year’s winner?

 Perhaps you have the cunning and logic to be the next ruler of Riddler Nation!